mitin001/blog/2025/11/09/pmc3153425-self-control.md

 It's when you're choosing to further a long-term goal by sacrificing a short-term one.

-> Self-control requires one to make decisions and to act in accordance with long-term rather than short-term outcomes
+> Self-control requires one to make decisions and to act in accordance with long-term rather than short-term outcomes.

 ## How to effectively exercise self-control?